About Waterford

 Criminal Records

 The criminal records system in New London County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The New London County Sheriff's Office and local police departments maintain these records, while the Connecticut Bureau of Investigation provides additional resources for background checks.
-Residents can request background checks through state-run portals, which offer comprehensive reports on criminal history, ensuring public safety and informed decision-making.
+Residents can request background checks through state-run portals, which offer reports on criminal history, making sure of public safety and informed decision-making.

 Vital Records

 Waterford residents in need of vital records can turn to the Connecticut Vital Records office for access to birth certificates, death records, and marriage licenses.
 The Waterford Connecticut Vital Records website provides detailed instructions and forms for requesting these important documents.
-Whether individuals are seeking to obtain a copy of their own birth certificate or research their family history, the Vital Records office serves as a central hub for accessing these critical records.
+Whether individuals are seeking to obtain a copy of their own birth certificate or research their family history, the Vital Records office is a central hub for accessing these critical records.

 Business & Licensing Records